-As of December 31, 2018 and September 30, 2019, our net accounts receivable amounted to US\$21.6 million and US\$13.4 million, respectively, and we recorded allowance for doubtful accounts of US\$1.8 million and US\$1.7 million as of the same dates.
+As of December 31, 2018 and 2019, our net accounts receivable were US\$21.6 million and US\$8.1 million, respectively, and we recorded allowance for doubtful accounts of US\$1.8 million and US\$1.8 million as of the same dates.

 In addition, we also face concentration of credit risks associated with our business.
 Our exposure to credit risk is influenced mainly by the individual characteristics of each customer as well as the industry or country in which the customers operate, and is concentrated on few number of customers.
-As of December 31, 2018 and September 30, 2019, 33% and 30% of our total accounts receivables were due from one of our customers, respectively, and more than 60% of our accounts receivables were attributable to three of our customers.
+As of December 31, 2018 and 2019, 33% and 15% of our total accounts receivables were due from one of our customers, respectively, and approximately 71% and 42% of our accounts receivables were attributable to three of our customers, respectively.